 Ways to Use Your Christmas Cookies

 Most recipes make more than a dozen cookies and you may not want to eat them all right away.
-I either bake them all and freeze the ones I don’t want to eat or freeze half of the dough and bake them later (you can even bake them into February if you want).
+I either bake them all and freeze the ones I don’t want to eat or freeze half of the dough and bake them later.
+You can even bake them into February if you want (I have done this!).
+Dough and baked cookies can stay in the freezer for 2-3 months.

 - If you host this is an easy way to have your Christmas dessert done.
 I use a variety of the cookies to make Christmas dessert simple with ice-cream.